allan-tulane/sp24-recitation-01-IanKreger/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+The worst case input value of key for both linear search and binary search would be a key that is not in the list.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+The best case input value of key for linear search would be if the key is the first item in the list.
+The best can input value of key for binary search would be if the key is in the middle of the list.

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.